Hantavirus hemorrhagic fever with renal syndrome: Prevention

 Reducing the risk of exposure to rodents at home, one's workplace, and when camping prevents hantavirus infection.
 Rodent control methods such as rodenticides, traps, and cats have been proposed as ways to control the rodent population.
 Cleaning and disinfecting human living spaces by removing rodent food sources can prevent the contamination of food and other items with hantaviruses from rodent excretions and secretions.
-Preventing rodents from entering one's house, removing potential nesting sites around one's house, sweeping areas likely inhabited by rodents, covering trash cans, cutting grass, spraying water to prevent dust prior to activities, and installing public warning signs in endemic areas can help to reduce contact with rodents.
+Preventing rodents from entering one's house, removing potential nesting sites around one's house, sweeping areas likely inhabited by rodents, covering trash cans, cutting grass, spraying water to prevent dust before activities, and installing public warning signs in endemic areas can help to reduce contact with rodents.

-People at high risk of infection, including pest exterminators, people who work in agriculture, forestry, and animal husbandry can take preventive measures such as wearing masks to prevent exposure to hantaviruses.
+People at high risk of infection, including pest exterminators, people who work in agriculture, forestry, and animal husbandry, can take preventive measures such as wearing masks to prevent exposure to hantaviruses.
 In high risk groups, vaccines may be necessary.
-Ventilation of rooms before entering, using rubber gloves and disinfectants, and using respirators to avoid inhaling contaminated particles while cleaning up rodent-infested areas reduce risk of hantavirus infections.
+Ventilation of rooms before entering, using rubber gloves and disinfectants, and using respirators to avoid inhaling contaminated particles while cleaning up rodent-infested areas reduce the risk of hantavirus infections.
 Hantaviruses can be inactivated by heating at 60 degrees Celsius for 30 minutes, or with organic solvents, hypochlorite solvents, and ultraviolet light.

 Vaccines against hantavirus infection have been approved in South Korea and China.
 In South Korea, an inactivated whole virus vaccine called Hantavax has been marketed since 1990 to protect against HFRS caused by Hantaan virus and Seoul virus.
 The vaccine has not shown to prevent infection but is associated with reduced disease severity.
 Due to a diminishing vaccine-induced antibody response, frequent booster doses are required.
 A similar vaccine was approved for use in China in 2005, which provides immunity for up to 33 months.
 Other vaccines have been researched in animal models such as recombinant vaccines, DNA vaccines, virus-like particle (VLP) vaccines, recombinant vector vaccines, and subunit vaccines.
 These vaccines have shown varying degrees of effectiveness.